King-Darius/FreeCrafter/README.md

 This project is released under the terms of the MIT License.
 See [LICENSE](LICENSE) for details.
 See [docs/testing.md](docs/testing.md) for regression test notes.

+## Testing

+Renderer regression tests require Qt's runtime libraries on `PATH` and in the appropriate plugin lookup directories.
+Helper scripts are provided for each
+platform:

+- **Windows:** `powershell -ExecutionPolicy Bypass -File scripts/run_tests_with_qt_env.ps1 -UseCTest`
+- **macOS / Linux:** `./scripts/run_tests_with_qt_env.sh --ctest`

+Both helpers assume that `scripts/bootstrap.py` has been run so the Qt deployment lives under `qt/6.5.3/` in the repository.
+Pass `--build-dir` (or `-BuildDir` on PowerShell) to target an alternate build tree.
+The scripts export the Qt plugin paths and then launch `ctest` (or the `test_render` binary directly) with the configured environment.